 All great artists have their beginnings, offering insights into their development and style.
-The Cranach the Untamed exhibition at the Kunsthistorisches Museum brings together rare early works by the great Renaissance painter, Lucas Cranach the Elder (ca. 1472-1553).
+The Cranach the Untamed exhibition at the Kunsthistorisches Museum (KHM) brings together rare early works by the great Renaissance painter, Lucas Cranach the Elder (ca. 1472-1553).

 - Paintings include the fascinating Cuspinian portraits

 - A collaboration with the Oskar Reinhardt Collection “Am Römerholz”

 - Runs Jun 21 – Oct 16, 2022